Why Gratitude is Good for Your Health

 Another study, done in 2012 by Chinese researchers, found that gratitude has a profound effect on sleep with very positive implications for people with anxiety and depression.

-In people with depression, they found the amount and sleep quality wasn’t related to lower depression scores, but rather with gratitude relieving their depressive symptoms, no matter how much or how well the patient slept.
+In people with depression, they found the amount and sleep quality weren’t related to lower depression scores, but rather to gratitude relieving their depressive symptoms, no matter how much or how well the patient slept.
 This suggests that one thing gratitude does is reduce depression symptoms.

 However, in subjects with anxiety, sleep and reduced anxiety were associated.
 This led to the conclusion that the scores of lower anxiety were the result of healthy sleep.
 Albeit indirectly, gratitude led to better sleep, which in turn led to a reduction in anxiety.